danmikes/samsim/readme.md

 ## Scenarios

-`SamSim` defines different scenarios for simulating data, such as changing `amplitude`, `period`, `amplitude modulation`, or all parameters simultaneously.
+`SamSim` defines scenarios for simulating data, such as changing `amplitude`, `period`, `amplitude modulation`, or all parameters simultaneously.
 These scenarios are provided as functions like `base`, `fullA`, `fullM`, and `fullX`.
 Select a scenario to perform simulations with specific parameter configurations.

 ## Property